 Pill imprint GSK 37.5 has been identified as Paroxetine hydrochloride extended-release 37.5 mg.

-Paroxetine is used in the treatment of anxiety and stress; anxiety; generalized anxiety disorder; depression; obsessive compulsive disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
+Paroxetine is used in the treatment of anxiety and stress; anxiety; depression; postmenopausal symptoms; obsessive compulsive disorder (and more), and belongs to the drug class selective serotonin reuptake inhibitors.
 Excluding Brisdelle: There is positive evidence of human fetal risk during pregnancy.
 Brisdelle: Not for use in pregnancy.
 Paroxetine 37.5 mg is not a controlled substance under the Controlled Substance Act (CSA).

 - 37.5 mg